 I am a researcher in computer science at INRIA, in the PARSIFAL team.

-My research concerns higher-order computation, i.e. that approach to computation where the inputs and the output of a program are not simply numbers, strings, or compound datatypes but programs themselves.
+My research is about higher-order computation, i.e. that approach to computation where the inputs and the outputs of a program are not simply numbers, strings, or compound datatypes but programs themselves.
 I mainly study the lambda-calculus, using a combination of tools from (linear) logic, graphical syntaxes, rewriting theory, computational complexity, concurrency, formalised reasoning, and implementations of programming languages.

 My previous affiliations have been:

 - 2013-2014: Post-doc at Bologna University, supervised by Ugo Dal Lago;

 - 2012-2013: Post-doc at Carnegie Mellon University, supervised by Frank Pfenning